 - 1. Review service objectives in response to changing resources - 2.
 Identify and assess external funding opportunities and ensure any accompanying targets are met - 3.
 Investigate and develop opportunities for shared service working - 4.
 Monitor the impact of the collection of business rates upon resources available to the Council - 5.
 Seek the disposal of surplus assets to generate additional capital receipts - 6.
 Submit bids for town centre re-generation initiatives - 7.
 Identify potential budget saving opportunities - 8.
-Maximise income from Commercial Property and Industrial Units. - 9.
-Assess the impact of the transfer of responsibility for land charges from local authorities to HM Land Registry.
+Maximise income from Commercial Property and Industrial Units.

-- 10. Work collaboratively with Nottinghamshire local authorities to maximise the recovery of business rates income. - 11.
+- 9. Assess the impact of the transfer of responsibility for land charges from local authorities to HM Land Registry. - 10.
+Work collaboratively with Nottinghamshire local authorities to maximise the recovery of business rates income. - 11.
 Assess the potential outcome of the Fair Funding Review, including proposals for greater localisation of business rates, upon the Council's finances. - 12.
 Produce a new Commercial Strategy to replace the previous Commercial Strategy 2017-2020. - 13.
 Respond as necessary to the outcome of the 'Town Deal' bid for Stapleford. - 14.
 Develop Town Investment Plans for Eastwood and Kimberley. - 15.
-Produce a new Asset Management Strategy to replace the Asset Management Strategy 2015/16 to 2019/20. - 16.
+Produce a new Asset Management Strategy to replace the previous version and present to Cabinet in December 2022 for approval. - 16.
 Await the outcome of the Levelling Up Fund bids submitted for Eastwood and Kimberley. - 17.
 Seek full recovery of the agreed tram compensation claim against Nottingham City Council. - 18.
 Monitor the impact of rising inflation and the cost of living crisis on the Council's service provision and its financial position. - 19.
-Present an updated Medium Term Financial Strategy and a revised Business Strategy to Cabinet on 4 October 2022.
+Present an updated Medium Term Financial Strategy and a revised Business Strategy to Cabinet on 7 February 2023.